NVAnjelo/nvanjelo.github.io/content/en/documentation/code/Classes/classRivet_1_1TriggerUA5.md

 ---

-title: "Rivet::TriggerUA5"
+title: 'class Rivet::TriggerUA5'
-summary: "Access to the min bias triggers used by UA5. "
+description: "Access to the min bias triggers used by UA5. "

 ---